 Many individuals experiencing a mental health condition or distressing symptoms may feel that no one else understands what they’re going through.
 While everyone can have a unique experience, there are millions of people going through similar problems.
-Mental health counselors may have met with others experiencing your symptoms or studied them in depth.
+A mental health counselor may have met with others experiencing your symptoms or studied them in depth.
 When you attend therapy, you may feel you are meeting with an expert who understands you.

-Connecting to a counselor can mean you don’t have to face your problems alone.
+Connecting to health counselors can mean you don’t have to face your problems alone.
 If you have habits like social withdrawal when feeling distressed, you may benefit from counseling, as it allows you to connect with another individual in a safe environment.
 Studies show that social connection is essential to mental and physical health, and meeting with a therapist may help you feel heard and understood.

 You Can Receive Personalized, Useful Advice

 Mental health counselors can offer personalized, helpful advice.
-They may utilize their knowledge of current research and best practices to support you through whatever concern you’re bringing to them.
+The mental health counselor may utilize their knowledge of current research and best practices to support you through whatever concern you’re bringing to them.
 They may offer worksheets, recommendations, or resources to support you outside therapy.

 If you feel your mental health condition has made it challenging to get through an average day, you can start to make improvements through an action-based treatment plan.
-If you use the techniques your therapist offers you, you may start to see improvements over time.
+If you use the techniques your therapist or mental health counselor offers you, you may start to see improvements over time.

 Mental Health Support Comes In Many Forms

 Modern counseling has many forms, and you can choose the type of therapy you most want to try.
 Each person is unique, often requiring unique treatment plans to address mental health symptoms successfully.
 While some individuals may seek an individual mental health counselor to discuss concerns, others may try couples counseling, family therapy, or group sessions.
+A Mental health counselor works in the human services field and are trained with therapeutic techniques for a variety of needs.
 Below are some types of therapy to choose from.

-Individual counseling can allow clients one-on-one sessions with their licensed mental health counselor.
+Individual counseling can allow clients one-on-one sessions with the practice of their licensed mental health counselor or through an online therapy platform.
 They may address mental illness, major transitions, life changes, and personal development through these.
 People may also use this type of therapy to discuss past adverse experiences, relationships, or family dynamics.